 In this case I am satisfied Caledonian carried out activities in the UK.
-Mr W says that after contacting Caledonian while he was working abroad, a Caledonian representative came to his house to complete the paperwork.
-Mr W was residing in the UK at the time and meeting clients in person was a part of the Caledonian's sales process as I've set out above.
-Had Options sought clarification from Mr W, which would have been a reasonable course of action in the circumstances, I think Mr W would likely have confirmed that at least some of his dealings with Caledonian took place in the UK.
-And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr W's application, in any event.
+Mr M says that following his enquiry to Caledonian, a Caledonian representative visited his home.
+Meeting clients in person, the majority of whom resided in the UK, was a part of Caledonian's sales process as I've set out above.
+Had Options sought clarification from Mr M, which would have been a reasonable course of action in the circumstances, I think Mr M would likely have confirmed that at least some of his dealings with Caledonian took place in the UK.
+And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr M's application, in any event.

-If Options had reached that conclusion, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr W's application.
-I think this was the only fair and reasonable action it should have taken in the circumstances.
+If Options had reached that conclusion, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr M's application.
+I think this was the only fair and reasonable action it could have taken in the circumstances.